-Welcome to the fourth edition of Mozilla’s *Privacy Not Included buyer’s guide.
+Welcome to Mozilla’s *Privacy Not Included buyer’s guide.
 Our goal is to help you shop smart—and safe—for products that connect to the internet.

 In 2017, when we first started *Privacy Not Included, we didn’t know if people would be interested in a guide about the privacy and security of connected toys, gadgets, and smart home products.
 Turns out, they were.
 And it wasn’t just people who were interested.
 We discovered companies were too.
 We’re happy to see both consumers and companies increasingly value connected products that are safe, secure, and private.

 What can you expect in *Privacy Not Included?

 We’re very excited our *Privacy Not Included buyer’s guide now comes with *Privacy Not Included warning labels on products we think consumers should think twice about before buying.
 It’s no small thing to assign such a label to a product, so we set ourselves some strict standards.
 If we can’t confirm a product meets our Minimum Security Standards it automatically earns the label.
 We also factor in if a product shares or sells your data, doesn’t let you delete your data, or if the company has a poor track record of protecting their users’ data into our decision to assign these warning labels.
 We hope users will find these warnings useful.
 We also include a Best Of category now to showcase companies who are doing privacy and security right.

 Our Minimum Security Standards

 There is a Creep-O-Meter.

 We want users of this guide to be able to share their opinion too.
 It’s important companies, and other consumers, see which products people think are safe, and which products people feel are a bit creepy.
 So we created our Creep-O-Meter—a user rating on each product—to let folks give their opinion.
 Companies are paying attention, so let them know if you think their product is creepy or not.